exc304/git-cheat-sheet/README.md

 # git-cheat-sheet
-A cheat sheet for Git workflows.
+A cheat sheet for git workflows.

 `git` is a version control system that lets you manage and keep track of your source code history and is responsible for everything GitHub related that happens locally on your computer.
 GitHub is a cloud-based hosting service that lets you manage Git repositories.